Onwards to Carthage – Heatonville to Plew

 The old Henson Hotel in Phelps, Missouri.
 The front addition to the building has been removed today.
 Photo by Kathy Alexander.

-But the town didn’t continue to grow and in 1922, its post office closed.
+However, the town didn’t continue to grow, and in 1922, its post office closed.

-A large stone structure was built by John and Belva Henson in anticipation of the coming highway traffic along the new Route 66.
-This stone building, located on the north side of the highway was among the first of about four buildings constructed in Phelps around 1925.
+John and Belva Henson built a large stone structure anticipating the coming highway traffic along the new Route 66.
+This stone building, located on the north side of the highway, was among the first of about four buildings to be constructed in Phelps around 1925.
 Called the Henson Hotel, the two-story had 14 rooms available for lodging.
 The ground floor also housed a store, restaurant, and barbershop.
 The Hensons ran the business for over 20 years.
-Afterward, it became a private residence and continues to stand today at the northwest corner of Highway 96 and County Road UU.
+Afterward, it became a private residence and stands today at the northwest corner of Highway 96 and County Road UU.
 The building sits back from the road at the edge of the old 66 roadbed.

-Bill’s Station, originally a one-room filling station was built by Bill Tiller in about 1926.
-Later it was expanded with a small addition in the back.
-A two-pump concrete island sat directly in front of the station and its awning was adorned with a metal sign reading “Bill’s Station” and “Double Cola.”
-After the station closed it sat vacant and deteriorating for years until it finally fell in a pile of ruins.
-It was a rare unaltered example of early roadside construction when a filling station was designed strictly for pumping gas.
+Bill’s Station, originally a one-room filling station, was built by Bill Tiller in 1926.
+Later, it was expanded with a small addition to the back.
+A two-pump concrete island sat directly in front of the station, and its awning was adorned with a metal sign reading “Bill’s Station” and “Double Cola.”
+After the station closed, it sat vacant and deteriorated for years until it finally fell into ruins.
+It was a rare, unaltered example of early roadside construction when a filling station was designed strictly for pumping gas.
 It stood at the northeast corner of Highway 96 and County Road UU.

 Bill's Station in Phelps Missouri in 1979 by John Margolies.